 - Use hair ties without metal parts: Hair ties with metal parts can snag and break the hair.
 Instead, opt for hair ties made of fabric or silicone.

-10 ways to fix hair breakage:
+Ten ways to fix hair breakage:

 - Avoid tight hairstyles: Hairstyles that are too tight, such as ponytails, cornrows, and braids, can cause hair breakage.
 If you must wear your hair in a tight style, try to give your hair a break in between wearings and be gentle when styling to avoid damaging your hair.

 - Use a deep conditioning treatment: Deep conditioning treatments can help nourish and repair damaged hair, leaving it stronger and less prone to breakage.
-Look for a product that is formulated for your hair type and use it regularly for the best results.
+Look for a product formulated for your hair type and use it regularly for the best results.

 - Invest in high-quality hair tools: Cheap hair tools are often made with lower-quality materials that can damage your hair.
 High-quality hair tools such as brushes, combs, and heat styling tools can help reduce hair breakage.